 – Big Crown Pointer Date

-The respected Swiss watchmaker Oris has been in business for over a century.
-The brand’s catalog includes everything from casual and formal dress watches to pilot’s tool watches and classic dive watches.
+The well-respected Swiss watchmaker Oris has been in business for over a century and is often the first name out of people’s mouths whenever discussing the topic of affordable Swiss-made luxury watches.
+The brand’s catalog includes everything from casual and formal dress watches to pilot’s watches and a vast assortment of different divers.
 Additionally, Oris typically offers multiple sizes of many of its top models, which means that buyers with slim wrists have all the same options available.

 One of the best Oris watches for smaller wrists is probably the Diver’s 65.
-The retro-inspired diver takes numerous design cues from Oris’ iconic dive watch from the 1960s, including lume plots in a warmer hue and smaller case size options, all while offering a modern movement and materials.
-The 36mm edition will likely appeal most to those with slender wrists; however, Oris also offers smaller sized options for many of its other top collections such as the Aquis and Big Crown Pointer Date.
+The retro-inspired diver takes numerous design cues from Oris’s iconic dive watch from the 1960s, including luminous plots in a warmer hue and smaller case size options that range from 36mm to 42mm, all while offering modern movement technologies and materials.
+The 36mm, 38mm, and 40mm editions will likely appeal most to those with slender wrists; however, Oris also offers smaller-sized options for many of its other top collections such as the Aquis and Big Crown Pointer Date.

 Tissot Watches for Slender Wrists